Garden Gate Homeschool

 Abby Redmond

 Abby has been a proud member of the Garden family since 2020 in a variety of capacities.
-She graduated from Parsons School of Design with a BFA, and attended O’More College of Art and Design After many years as a Costume designer/design assistant Abby and her family moved to Smyrna where she created Art With Ms Abby, Shake n’ Create to serve the local community.
-Abby is also a watercolor artist focused on nature.
+She graduated from Parsons School of Design with a BFA in Fashion Design, and attended O’More College of Art and Design After many years as a Costume designer/Design Assistant from Opera to Broadway Abby began her career as an art teacher at the prestigious Brunswick School in CT.
+When Abby and her family moved to Smyrna, she created Art With Ms Abby serve the tiniest artists of the local community.
+Abby is also a watercolor artist.

-Abby enjoys making art for herself and with her two sons, homeschooling, spending time outdoors, gardening and volunteering in the community.
+Abby enjoys making art for herself and with her two sons, homeschooling, spending time outdoors, gardening, networking and volunteering in the community.

 Matthew Doherty